 |CPAD and CCED are produced and managed by GreenInfo Network.
 Questions and comments about CPAD and CCED should be directed to email@example.com.|

-Work on CPAD and CCED is currently funded through 2020 by the California Natural Resources Agency and the California Department of Water Resources.
+Work on CPAD and CCED is currently funded by the California Natural Resources Agency and the California Department of Water Resources.
 Thanks to this generous support, GreenInfo Network can keep these important datasets up to date, responsive to user needs, and representative of best practices for open data.

 The CPAD and CCED datasets are the result of work by many groups and individuals.
 GreenInfo Network greatly appreciates the contributions of time and data from hundreds of agencies and nonprofits, as well as the funding support of sponsors (see below), and the support of Esri for donations of ArcGIS software used to maintain CPAD and CCED data.